Dune-CurvedGrid -- A Dune module for surface parametrization: Numerical examples

 In order to discretize this equation, we approximate $\Gamma$ by $\Gamma_h^k$ and $H^1(\Gamma,\mathbb{R})$ by $V_{h,k}^r$, the Lagrange finite-element space of order $r$, given by

 Following the analysis of \cite{HaLaLa2019} and \cite{JaRe2019,GrJaOlRe2018} the normal vector involved in the covariant derivative and mass-matrix term can have the same approximation order as the geometry, but the normals involved in the penalty term should be at least one order better.
 We denote this ``better'' normal by $\tilde{n}$.
-Additionally, the scaling for the penalization factor should be of order $h^{-2}$, thus we take $\omega = \beta / h^2$ with $\beta = 10$ in the numerical experiments below.
+Additionally, the scaling for the penalization factor should be of order $h^{-2}$, thus we take $\omega = \beta h^{-2}$ with $\beta = 10$ in the numerical experiments below.
+Note, in \cite{HaPr2021Tangential} it is shown that when interested in the tangential part of the solution only, a better choice for the approximation is $\tilde{n}\equiv n_h$ the normal vector of the discrete surface with $\omega\simeq h^{-1}$.

-A detailed numerical analysis of this equation for even tensor-valued functions can be found in \cite{HaPr2020}, giving more insight into the penalization term and the error behavior for tangential parts of the solution.

 The resulting discrete variational formulation reads: Find the vector field $u_h\in [V_{h,k}^r]^3$ such that